 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-PARTITION_PROBLEM, a Python library which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.
+partition_problem, a Python code which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.

-SUBSET, a Python library which enumerates combinations, partitions, subsets, index sets, and other combinatorial objects.
+subset, a Python code which enumerates combinations, partitions, subsets, index sets, and other combinatorial objects.

-SUBSET_SUM, a Python library which seeks solutions of the subset sum problem.
+subset_sum, a Python code which seeks solutions of the subset sum problem.